Emergent naming conventions in a foraging robot swarm: Experimental setup

-The desired swarm behaviour (localization and exploitation of resources) takes inspiration from the decision-making process displayed by house-hunting honeybees \citep{Pais:2013ek,Seeley108} which resulting spatial dynamics have been studied in \citet{miletitch2018balancing}.
-In our study, we make use of the individual robot behaviour from \citet{Reina:2015gs}, which was synthesized for the e-puck robots following a design pattern based on the above mentioned nest-site selection (NSS) behaviour of honeybees \citep{Reina:2015hu}.
-Following this design pattern, a robot is considered to be committed to a resource when it knows its location, and hence moves back and forth between the resource and the nest.
-Otherwise, a robot is considered uncommitted and explores the arena in search of a resource.
-Robots committed to resource A (B) are considered to belong to the population $\mathcal{P}_A$ ($\mathcal{P}_B$), while uncommitted robots belong to the population $\mathcal{P}_U$, all summing up to $N$ robots such as $|\mathcal{P}_A| + |\mathcal{P}_B| + |\mathcal{P}_U| = N$.
+The desired swarm behaviour (localization and exploitation of sources) takes inspiration from the decision-making process displayed by house-hunting honeybees---also know as nest-site selection \citep[NSS, see][]{Pais:2013ek,Seeley108,Reina:PRE:2017}.
+The spatial dynamics during foraging resulting from the NSS process have been studied by \citet{Reina:2015gs} and \citet{miletitch2018balancing}.
+Here, we make use of the individual robot behaviour from the former \citep{Reina:2015gs}, which was designed for the e-puck robots following a design pattern based on the NSS process \citep{Reina:2015hu}.
+According to this design pattern, a robot is considered to be committed to a source when it knows its location, and hence moves back and forth between the source and the nest.
+Otherwise, a robot is considered uncommitted and explores the arena searching for a source.
+Robots committed to source A (B) are considered to belong to the population $\mathcal{P}_A$ ($\mathcal{P}_B$), while uncommitted robots belong to the population $\mathcal{P}_U$, all summing up to $N$ robots: $|\mathcal{P}_A| + |\mathcal{P}_B| + |\mathcal{P}_U| = N$.